Michael Catherwood: Loveline

 On March 21, 2010, he was permanently hired as the co-host of the national call-in radio show Loveline, with physician host Dr. Drew Pinsky.
 Catherwood frequently drew on his own past experience as a drug addict to educate and confront callers on the subject of substance abuse.
 On March 16, 2016, Catherwood announced on the air that he would be leaving Loveline at the end of the month, and his final day as host was March 31, 2016.
 Loveline itself went off the air permanently on April 28, 2016.

 Dr. Drew Midday Live with Mike Catherwood

 On January 5, 2015, Catherwood and Pinsky launched a new program, Dr. Drew Midday Live with Mike Catherwood on KABC in Los Angeles.
 The show was focused on news and current events, with Catherwood hosting the last hour of the show alone to talk about a topic of his own choosing.
 He left the show in January 2018 to go back to Kevin and Bean, and was replaced by Lauren Sivan.

 The Jason Ellis Show

 As of 2016, Catherwood is a Friday regular on The Jason Ellis Show on Sirius XM Faction Talk.

 Control Forever

 As of 2018, Catherwood hosts Control Freak; a mini-doc series that explores demographics that are outside of center on the Control Forever network.

 Podcasting

-Catherwood currently hosts a podcast titled Swole Patrol with Dr. Drew.
-The show is focused on fitness, nutrition and exercise.
+Catherwood hosted a podcast titled Swole Patrol with Dr. Drew.
+The show was focused on fitness, nutrition and exercise.
+The podcast ran for 27 episodes in 2018 and 2019, with the final episode published on March 19, 2019.